 In his free time he enjoys cooking, cycling, and playing board games.

-Has the question about leases been answered in the new O-Zone guidance?
-Dan Gauthier, Rose Law Group transactional attorney handling many Opportunity Zone investments, answers
+Sacramento developer to build $75M apartments in downtown Phoenix; Dan Gauthier, Rose Law Group transactional attorney handling many Opportunity Zone investments, talks O-Zone projects with PBJ

-What question remains after opportunity Zone guidance?
-Dan Gauthier, Rose Law Group transactional attorney handling many Opportunity Zone investments, provides his take
+Land getting premium pricing in Opportunity Zones; Dan Gauthier, Rose Law Group transactional attorney handling many Opportunity Zone investments, sheds light